Feed-in tariffs explained Feed-in tariff savings and earnings

-For solar PV it is now mandatory that your property reached EPC band D or more to get the higher rate.
-If it is below band D you will only get 7.1p/kWh.
+But before spending thousands on renewable technology, make sure your home is as energy efficient as possible.
+Particularly if you're installing solar PV, as it is now mandatory that your property reaches band D or higher in the Energy Performance Certificate to get the higher rate.
+If it is below band D, you will get a much lower rate of FIT.

 You also need to make sure the renewable technology you choose is right for your home - the Energy Saving Trust's home energy generation tool is a good first port of call to decide which, if any, are suitable.

-- 'It make sense to use as much of your free solar generated electricity as you can before allowing the surplus to be fed back to the energy company.
+- 'It make sense to use as much of your free solar-generated electricity as you can before allowing the surplus to be fed back to the energy company.
 Most people will find that they use more energy than they produce and still require some energy from their supplier.
-If you have a device in your home, as I do (a SMA Sunny Beam), that shows your energy generated live with up to the minute information, you can time your electricity usage to coincide to when you are generating the most energy.
+If you have a device in your home, as I do (a SMA Sunny Beam), that shows your energy generated live with up-to-the-minute information, you can time your electricity usage to coincide with when you are generating the most energy.'

-- 'I set the 'time delay', on major electricity appliances, i.e. dishwasher, washing machine, tumble dryer, etc so that they come on sequentially throughout the day, and not come on together and therefore use less extra energy bought in from my energy supplier.
-Normally, if you have south facing panels, your peak PV energy production will be around midday, but if you have more easterly facing panels then your peak production will be a bit sooner and westerly facing panels a bit latter.
+- 'I set the "time delay" on major electricity appliances - i.e. dishwasher, washing machine, tumble dryer etc - so that they come on sequentially throughout the day, and not all together.
+Therefore, I use less extra energy bought in from my energy supplier.
+Normally, if you have south-facing panels, your peak PV energy production will be around midday, but if you have more easterly facing panels then your peak production will be a bit sooner, and westerly facing panels a bit later.'

 - 'If you also have an energy monitor that you clip on your incoming electric cable, you can use that to monitor your reduced energy usage, and alter your timing as necessary.'